decal/werdlists/README.md

 original hand-crafted contents, dataset creation/management/validation scripts, scanner springboards, etc.

 ### <a name="unique"></a>Unique Features Only Available With `werdlists` :100:
-`werdlists` cross-references between the code repositories of third-party scanners and its own datasets folders each tool will benefit from.
+`werdlists` cross-references between the code repositories of third-party scanners and its own datasets that each tool will benefit from.
 Moreover, there are specialized parsing scripts exclusive to `werdlists` that extract results produced through pairing test tools with its own data.
 Output strings are gathered from those results and fed back into the test tools.
 In other words, there are a number of interactive and/or tunable feedback loops implemented.
 Quite a few of the `werdlists` data files were created this way.

 ## <a name="repo"></a>Repository Directory Hierarchy and Structure :nut_and_bolt:

 The [`scripts`](scripts) folder consists of [shell scripts](https://www.shellscript.sh "Shell Scripting Tutorial") used for repository maintenance.
-There is a sub-directory of `scripts` called `init` where scripts that generate data files are kept.
+There is a sub-directory of `scripts` called `init` where scripts that initialize data files are stored.
 If a script filename stored in `init` contains two dashes, then it's output should reflect the contents of the associated data file.
 For example, compare [`manpages-environ`](/decal/werdlists/scripts/init/manpages-environ) and [`clib-package-names`](/decal/werdlists/scripts/init/clib-package-names).
 All scripts were written using bash syntax.
 The [`contrib`](/decal/werdlists/scripts/contrib) folder is for storing scripts contributed via pull request and the [`utils`](/decal/werdlists/scripts/utils)